Lalitsingh5522/Lalitsingh5522/README.md

 - 👋 Hi, I’m @Lalitsingh
 - 👀 I’m interested in AI and Automation
-- 🌱 I’m currently learning RPA
+- 🌱 I’m currently learning Selenium and API Automation
-- 💞️ I’m looking to collaborate on Deep learning and RPA
+- 💞️ I’m looking to collaborate on Automation and Deep learning projects
 - 📫 Reachout to me on lalitsingh5522@gmail.com

 <!---